APMG/oembed_proxy/README.md

 ### Using existing embed.ly providers

-Embed supports more than 400 content providers.
-Be sure to check [embed.ly](http://embed.ly/providers) prior to implementing your own custom provider.
+[Embed.ly](http://embed.ly/) supports more than 400 content providers.
+Be sure to check the [embed.ly providers list](http://embed.ly/providers) prior to implementing your own custom provider.
 If your desired provider is already supported, simply add its URL to the bottom of the existing list `/lib/providers/embedly_patterns.def`.

 ### Implementing your own providers